 National Palace of Sintra & Gardens

-This ticket allows access to the elegant corridors and rooms of the National Palace of Sintra, a UNESCO World Heritage Site since 1995.
-Its origins date back to the 10th century, referenced by the Arab geographer Al-Bakri as a residence of Arab governors.
-In the 13th century, it was utilized by Denis I of Portugal, who gifted it to his wife, Queen Saint Elizabeth of Portugal, establishing it as a royal residence.
+This ticket allows access to the National Palace of Sintra, a UNESCO World Heritage Site since 1995.
+The palace's origins date back to the 10th century, mentioned by the Arab geographer Al-Bakri as a residence of Arab governors.
+By the 13th century, it was associated with Denis I of Portugal, who gifted it to his wife, Queen Saint Elizabeth of Portugal.
+Following the Lisbon earthquake of 1755, parts of the building were reconstructed to maintain a 16th-century aesthetic.

-The Lisbon earthquake of 1755 destroyed parts of the building, which were later rebuilt to maintain its 16th-century appearance.
-Inside, notable areas include the Spanish-Mudejar style rooms, the Hall of the Coats of Arms, the Hall of the Arabs, the Hall of the Swans, and the royal kitchens.
-The gardens have been restored by Parques de Sintra and have been part of the European Network of Royal Residences since 2013.
+Visitors can see the Spanish-Mudejar style rooms decorated with tiles, the Hall of the Coats of Arms, the Hall of the Arabs, the Hall of the Swans, and the royal kitchens.
+The gardens have been restored by Parques de Sintra and have been included in the European Network of Royal Residences since 2013.
+The palace's iconic cone-shaped towers are significant in the landscape of Sintra and Portuguese royal history.

 Opening Times

-The National Palace of Sintra is open Monday to Sunday from 9:30 am to 6:30 pm, with variations possible.
-On December 31, it will close at 1 pm.
+The National Palace of Sintra is open Monday to Sunday from 9:30 am to 6:30 pm, with hours subject to change.

 Children Under 6

-Children under 6 years old can enter for free; however, their tickets must be collected at the ticket office of the National Palace of Sintra.
+Children under 6 years old do not need to pay for admission but must visit the ticket office at the National Palace of Sintra to pick up their tickets.

 Preise